jfoote/git-shadow/README.md

 git-shadow transparently records coding activity between commits in near-real-time.
 Recorded activity is stored into per-commit git repositories that can be analyzed with existing git workflows.

+### ... but why?

+Code shadowing could potentially help answer a bunch of questions that I (and perhaps others) think are interesting about the future of coding:

+- Can applying [churn](http://research.microsoft.com/apps/pubs/default.aspx?id=69126), [ownership](http://www.cabird.com/papers/bird2011dtm.pdf), and [other fault prediction](http://2015.msrconf.org/history.php) techniques to real-time coding data help programmers make fewer mistakes?
+- Can the big data major internet services collect be used to help us understand why we make mistakes in code?
+- Can [emerging research](http://research.microsoft.com/pubs/209878/biometricSensors_Submitted-07-03-14.pdf) in using *quantified-self* data to understand the coding process be applied in the real world?
+- Do I actually *code* in a different way than the rockstars (Knuth, Linus, et al.)?
+What about programmers I really admire (Beazley, et. al.)?
+How is my process different, and how can I get better?

+Transparently logging live-coding activity could help answer these and similar questions. `git-shadow` is a simple tool that performs this type of logging and enables developers to start analysis using tools and methods that have already been built around `git`.

 # Usage (vim)

 ### Installation